composewell/streamly/README.md

 sys     0m0.128s
 ```

-The performance of an equivalent [wc implementation in C](https://github.com/composewell/streamly-examples/blob/master/examples/WordCount.c) is:
+The performance of an equivalent [wc implementation in C][WordCount.c] is:

 ```
 $ time WordCount-c gutenberg-500MB.txt